katzueno/rescan_files_job/README.md

 ## How to Install

 1. Download zip files from the GitHub, or the check it out from Marketplace. (in the future).
-    a.
-GitHub or download zip file from the marketplace
+    1. GitHub or download zip file from the marketplace
         1. Download & unzip the zip file
         2. Make sure that folder name is *rescan_files_job*
         3. Upload the folder under the packages folder of concrete5.
         4. Log on to concrete5 site as admin who can install packages.
-    b.
-From Marketplace
+    2. From Marketplace
         1. Log on to concrete5 site as admin who can install packages
         2. Connect your site to the marketplace if you haven't done so by going to *Dashboard* - *Extend concrete5* menu.
         3. Visit concrete5 Marketplace and check out this add-on and assign your concrete5 site.